 The RRQ_REGISTER_MSG structure is used to send registrations for RRQ requests to the Cisco IOS Gatekeeper.
-This structure contains the following:
+This structure contains the fields shown in Table 5-10:

 Field Field Type Description headerInfo Structure See REGISTER_REQUEST_HEADER. terminalType Enumeration Type of endpoint being registered.
 See ENDPOINT_TYPE.
 The limit of this field is MAX_NUM_ENDPOINT_TYPES. supportedPrefix Character string Prefix associated with the supported protocol.
 The limit of this field is MAX_NUM_SUPPORTED_PREFIX.